- We are planning on attending a few COVID-safe festivals this festival season, regulations permitting. See below for

 In addition to our Asian pear, Fuji apple and Japanese plum orchards, much of the farm is now grass pastures on which our sheep and lambs graze, as well as grass fields on which we produce the hay our sheep eat during winter months.
 This is ideal habitat for Kestrels and other birds.

 Since 1986, Bob and Lise Clark have grown tree fruit on Chestnut Run Farm.
-We currently grow eight varieties of Asian pears, Fuji apples and Japanese Shiro plums.
+We currently grow several varieties of Asian pears, Fuji apples and Japanese Shiro plums.
 All our fruit is used to make our wines, and only fruit grown on our farm is used in these wines.
 We buy no fruit, juice or concentrate, choosing instead to grow our own.

 This gives us the ability to ensure that only top-quality fruit are used in our wines and that these fruit are picked at their moment of perfect ripeness.
 It also means that we are not using 'drops', packing line rejects or otherwise inferior fruit in our wines.
 Only the very best fruit are used in Chestnut Run Farm wines.

 While we don't have a full-service tasting room, we do have a small shop on our farm, down at the road, where you may occasionally taste and purchase our wines.
 Our shop only opens during special regional or state-wide wine trail weekends, typically four or five weekends per year.
 We post these weekends in the 'Events' section of this web site.
 We are not open for tastings at other times.

 For those who know which wines they would like to purchase, we do sell by appointment.
 Tastings are not provided at those times, and currently these appointments are for curb-side, socially distant pickup at the wine shop.

 Feel free to contact us if you'd like to make an appointment to purchase our wines.
 Due to the COVID pandemic, curbside pickup with social distancing is currently available.
 Please call for details.